-- A rule-based (production) system has a working memory of facts against which condition is matched. - Action is often a fact to be added to working memory. - Rule fires if match is successful; Mechanism that fires rules is inference engine.
+- A rule-based (production) system has a working memory of facts against which condition is matched. - Action is often a fact to be added to working memory. - Rule fires if match is successful; Mechanism that fires rules is inference engine. - The production system fits into our notion of agent as follows.

-• Example rule base:

-R3: IF animal has feathers THEN animal is a bird

-R4: IF animal is a bird THEN animal can fly

-R5: IF animal can fly THEN animal is not scared of heights
+- Example rule base: - R3: IF animal has feathers THEN animal is a bird - R4: IF animal is a bird THEN animal can fly - R5: IF animal can fly THEN animal is not scared of heights